 University of Regina Press is located on Treaty 4 Territory, the traditional lands of the nêhiyawak (Cree), Anihšinapêk (Saulteaux), Dakota, Lakota, and Nakoda Nations, and the homeland of the Métis.

 University of Regina Press (URP) publishes books that matter--in both academic and trade formats.
 Our non-fiction trade books tend towards the hard-hitting, while most of our scholarly titles are accessible to non-specialists.
 We endeavour to develop writers into public intellectuals, encourage debate, and inspire young people to study the humanities by publishing books that are both seen and relevant.

-Since our launch in 2013, University of Regina Press has published six national bestsellers:
+Since our launch in 2013, University of Regina Press has published seven national bestsellers:

 Speaking in Cod Tongues: A Culinary Journey by Lenore Newman (2017)

 Firewater: How Alcohol Is Killing My People (And Yours) by Harold Johnson (2016)

 Otto & Daria: A Wartime Journey into No Man's Land by Eric Koch (2016)

 The Education of Augie Merasty: A Residential School Memoir by Joseph Auguste Merasty, with David Carpenter (2015)